 Located in Berlin, Studio Olafur Eliasson comprises a large team of craftsmen, architects, archivists, researchers, administrators, cooks, art historians, and specialised technicians.

-Above: Olafur Eliasson, Dimmable Firefly Double Polyhedron Sphere Experiment, 2020.
+Above: Olafur Eliasson, Firefly double-polyhedron sphere experiment, 2020.
 Photo: Jens Ziehe.
-Courtesy of of the artist; neugerriemschneider, Berlin; Tanya Bonakdar Gallery, New York. © 2020 Olafur Eliasson
+Courtesy of the artist; neugerriemschneider, Berlin; Tanya Bonakdar Gallery, New York. © 2020 Olafur Eliasson